 While stomach-sleeping is considered safe early on in a pregnancy 4, as the stomach continues to grow, it eventually becomes uncomfortable or impossible to do at all.
 In addition to general discomfort, sleeping on your stomach while you’re pregnant can cause targeted back and stomach pain.
 Because of the extra weight they’re carrying, many pregnant women already experience back pain as part of their pregnancy; when combined with a non-neutral spine while sleeping, back pain can become exacerbated.

 According to Stanford Children’s Health 4, the best sleeping position for pregnant women is on their side because it promotes optimal blood flow to the fetus and heart, and puts less pressure on the back.
+A pregnancy pillow may help with adjusting to side-sleeping.

 For the first few months of their life, infants will need to be positioned in their crib when they sleep until they’re able to shift postures on their own.
 Because it puts them at a higher risk for sudden infant death syndrome (SIDS), stomach-sleeping is not recommended 5 for infants.
 Newborns should be placed flat on their back 6 on a firm surface to sleep.